 Look What You Made Me Do

 Director: Coco Schrijber.
 Country: NL.
 Status: In production.
-Sort: feature-length documentary.
+Sort: Documentary.
 Duration: 90 and 55 min.
-Genre: drama.
-Distribution/Sales: NL Periscoop Film / Sales: Cat & Docs.
+Distribution: Periscoop Film.
+Sales: Cat & Docs.

 Look what you made me do by award-winning filmmaker Coco Schrijber is a film about anger.
 Anger that suddenly splashes out and turns a woman into a killer.
 Look what you made me do is about (invisible) violence and about women, who are this time not the victims, but the offenders.
 A film as a punch in the face that questions the logic of violence.